deltics/azure-pipeline-templates/README.md

 ## delphi-build.yml
 A Powershell script based template for building Delphi projects.
-This template currently only supports **Win32** and **Win64** builds.  _It is untested with FMX projects_.
+This template currently only supports **Win32** and **Win64** builds of VCL projects.  _It is untested with FMX projects_ (so it may work, it just hadn't been tried).

 ### Pre-Requisites

 As well as the configuration required in your GitHub account and Azure DevOps project in order to be able to references this template, the following are also required.

 #### A Self-Hosted Azure DevOps Build Agent
 Delphi compilers are not supported by the hosted build agents provided by Microsoft for Azure DevOps builds.
 You will need to configure your own, self-hosted build machine with an agent installed.
 This is really straightforward to accomplish and a guide (of sorts) to this is [available on my blog](http://www.deltics.co.nz/blog/posts/2659).

 #### Delphi Compilers
 A build agent running this build job is assumed to have Delphi command-line compiler support with available Delphi versions in locations on the build agent hard-drive as follows: